Stave Hill Ecological Park (SHEP)

 Entrance sign for Stave Hill Eco ParkSHED, Stave Hill's green buildingStave Hill Eco Park map

 Stave Hill Ecological Park (SHEP) is one of the many jewels on the Rotherhithe Peninsula.
-A truly unique area of environmental significance it’s grown in splendour from challenging beginnings into one of London’s most coveted locations.
+A truly unique area of environmental significance, it has grown in splendour from challenging beginnings into one of London’s most coveted locations.

 Stave Dock was originally one of ten that together formed the Surrey Commercial Docks which was sold to Southwark Council in 1977.
 During the 1980’s as part of the land reclamation scheme Stave Dock was gradually filled in.